Loading...

 • Shared rate limits: Rate limits are shared across all geos.

-• Inference geo: Only "us" and "global" are available at launch.
-Additional regions will be added over time.
+• Inference geo: Only "us" and "global" are available.

 • Workspace geo: Only "us" is currently available.
 Workspace geo can't be changed after workspace creation.